ayufan/gitlab-ci-multi-runner/docs/configuration/tls-self-signed.md

         If address of your server is: `https://my.gitlab.server.com:8443/`.
         Create the certificate file at: `/etc/gitlab-runner/certs/my.gitlab.server.com.crt`.

+    > **Note:** You may need to concatenate the intermediate and servert certificate for the chain be properly identified.
 3. GitLab Runner exposes `tls-ca-file` option during registration and in [`config.toml`](advanced-configuration.md) which allows you to specify custom file with certificates.
 This file will be read every time when runner tries to access the GitLab server.